 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

 This section controls various options and settings related to creating and editing.
 This includes your site’s default Post Category and the default Post Format, the Post via email feature and the update services that WordPress notifies whenever new content is published on your website.

 Complete the step-by-step tutorial below to learn how to configure your WordPress Writing Settings.

 Select Settings > Writing in your admin menu …

-The ‘Writing Settings’ page will display in your browser …
+The ‘Writing Settings’ page will display in your web browser …

-The top section of the ‘Writing Settings’ panel controls your Post/Page editor, while the rest of the settings in this section controls external publishing methods.
+The top section of the ‘Writing Settings’ area affects your Post/Page editor, while the rest of the settings in this section controls external publishing methods.

 (Writing Settings – Default Post Category & Format Settings)

 Default Post Category